 So our early history must be made to fit current events, the act of “presentism.”
 The truth is that the colonies were a stew and in some ways a melting pot.
 Presentism, in which we value the melting pot, projects the pot back only to our founding as a nation, but in the early colonial period, in fact, nobody cared much who drank with who or fornicated with who, as long as the family estate in the broadest sense went unaffected.
-As you can find in this blog in a number of entries, it was not until the later 1600s, primarily after Bacon’s Rebellion showed how greatly mixed the rebels were: servants and even one aristocrat, slaves and freed slaves, Africans and Europeans and Native Americans, just a scary mix that needed to be separated so they could be neutralized.
+As you can find in this blog in a number of entries, segregation was not the rule until the later 1600s, primarily after Bacon’s Rebellion showed how greatly mixed the rebels were: servants and even one aristocrat, slaves and freed slaves, Africans and Europeans and Native Americans, just a scary mix that needed to be separated so they could be neutralized.
 One way was to pit them against each other.
 The course and success of that effort has been described in several places including on this blog e.g. Lillian Smith’s depiction of a “conversation” among three people: a Southern White landowner, a poor Southern White and a poor Southern Black.

 Back to who “the people” are.
 Clearly, the people are those persons who can be counted on to uphold the status quo, protect wealth and property (note that despite claims that the nation was irretrievably founded on slavery, the Founders embraced some anti-slavery sentiments and refused to use the word “property” because at that time it brought within its scope slaves and to protect property meant to protect slavery), and defend property and its owners.
 Enter the militias and patrolers aka “pattyrollers.”
 Anyone who sees no connection between current policing practices and the patrollers is willfully blind.